jabdownsmash/sepharoth213.github.io/reviews/_posts/2014-01-15-offspring-fling.markdown

 date:   2014-01-15 21:00:41
 ---

-##Wow.

 I'm going to be honest, this game is awful.
-Like, really just ugh.
+Like, really bad.

-###Alright, fine, why?

 There are multiple points of contention here, let's do a nice little breakdown.

 ####The Concept